icegoat9/picohaven/picohaven_source.md

 ## Sprite "font"
 Various characters outside the standard alphanumeric \[a-z0-9\] encode specific sprites to be mixed in with text, see `minispr[]` and `printmspr()`.

-NOTE: As of v1.1 (Sep 2022), this approach has been replaced by a PICO-8 custom font poked into memory and some of this section is obsolete when it comes ot the details.
-The printmspr() function has been updated (see it for details), but I will update documentation at some point...
+NOTE: As of v1.1 (Aug 2022), this approach has been replaced by a PICO-8 custom font poked into memory and some of this section is obsolete when it comes to the details.
+The printmspr() function has been updated (see it for details), but I will update this documentation at some point...

 The most common of these are Shift+letter (i.e. replacement for the extended double-width characters, CHR(128) to CHR(153)):
 - [i]tem, [p]ush, [a]ttack, [m]ove, [h]eart, [g]old, [j]ump,